 Hungry for a slice of gluten-free bread that can be used for pizza, sandwiches, Panini’s, dips or toasted for stuffing?
-This low glycemic whole grain gluten-free bread is made with Teff, an Ethiopian grain, rich in complex carbohydrates, fiber, protein, iron, calcium and potassium.
+This whole grain gluten-free bread is made with Teff, an Ethiopian grain.
 And it is vegan too!
 Total prep and cook time is approximately 60 minutes.
 Serve this gluten-free bread warm from oven- don’t expect any leftovers!

 Gluten-Free Whole Grain FOCACCIA